 The Festival of Arts will be held on the UW-Washington County campus and will feature a variety of different types of entertainment as well as great food.
 Admission to all events is free.
 The Juried Arts and Crafts Show will include over 50 exhibitors selling all different types of arts and crafts.
 The theatre will feature different entertainment throughout the afternoon, and garden and art seminars will be held throughout the day as well.
 Art enthusiasts will enjoy browsing the entries in the student art contest as well as the photo contest.
 Additionally, the Farmer’s Market will feature locally grown or homemade goods.

 UW-Madison’s Arts Institute and the Communication Arts Film Studies Program present 150 films in seven theaters.
 The festival is an eight-day exploration of new American independent dramatic and documentary films, animation, experimental restorations and revivals.
 A complete film guide and tickets are available here.

 The Greater Prairie Chicken is one of the species of grouse found in Wisconsin’s grasslands.
 The Prairie Chicken Festival began in 2006 to bring awareness to the species and the need for conservation, as their numbers have rapidly declined as their habitat has been developed or converted to land use for other purposes.
 Greater Prairie Chicken viewing, birding tours, children's crafts, wildlife talks and demonstrations, local vendors, nature art and literature, book sales, and more can be found at the festival.

-This three day festival features headliners Pert Near Sandstone and the Greencards bluegrass talent on the Main Stage as well as six other venues for live music in the area.
+This three day festival features headliners on the Main Stage as well as six other venues for live music in the area.
 Other activities at the festival include free fiddle, banjo mandolin and uklele workshops, open jams and mics and local eateries serving special Bluegrass Brunches.